H. Pylori Infection

 - Nausea and vomiting (bloody vomit).

 - Indigestion (dyspepsia).

 - Dark stools (from blood in your stool).

 How is H. pylori infection diagnosed?

-If your healthcare provider suspects H. pylori bacteria may be the cause of a peptic ulcer, one or more of the following tests that may be ordered:
+If your healthcare provider suspects H. pylori bacteria may be the cause of a peptic ulcer, they may order one or more of the following tests:

-- A breath test: In this test, you or your child exhales into a bag before and after drinking a solution.
-The test measures the amount of carbon dioxide released in you or your child’s breath before and after drinking the solution.
-A higher level after drinking the solution means H. pylori is present.
+- A breath test: In this test, you exhale into a bag before and after drinking a solution.
+The test measures the amount of carbon dioxide released in your breath before and after drinking the solution.
+A higher level after drinking the solution means H. pylori are present.

 - A stool test: This test looks for evidence of H. pylori in a stool sample.